Allen-Craig/PigLatin/README.md

 # PigLatin
-A simple PigLatin App using JavaScript and HTML
+A simple PigLatin App using JavaScript and HTML.